UrbanAnalyst/docs/src/example.md

 along with strengths of relationship between all paired combinations of these.
 This amounts to 11 * (11 - 1) / 2 = 55 pairwise combinations.
 Strengths of
 relationship are standardised, so are comparable throughout between all pairs of variables, and between different cities.
+Two additional variables are included for cities from the USA, enabling even more pairwise comparisons for these cities.

 ## Individual Variables.